norachams/Norachams/README.md

 💻 Outside of school and work I enjoy building projects and reaserching and learning about tehcnologies in the computer science and mathematics world.

-🧗🏻‍♀️ Other than an aspiring computer scientist I am aslo a rock climber who enjoys spending time outdoor and going on adventures.
+🧗🏻‍♀️ Other than an aspiring computer scientist I am aslo a rock climber who enjoys spending time outdoors and going on adventures.

 🐱 I also LOVE animals, I have two cats and birds.
 I also really want a monkey haha🙈.